 The career exploration field of choice must be more educationally rewarding than a traditional work study job — i.e., more intellectually demanding, more likely to create genuine learning for the student, more closely related to a career or scholarly field, or more directly related to faculty research.

-At the end of the year, awardees MUST have a completed project that to be presented at Scholar’s Day (late April).
+At the end of the year, awardees MUST have a completed project that will be presented at Scholar’s Day (late April).

-Students with a 3.15 cumulative average may apply.
+Students with a 3.15 cumulative grade point average may apply.
 The following projects have been funded in the past:

 - Research assistants